zapier/zapier-platform-cli/README-source.md

 ### Tutorial Next Steps

 Congrats, you've completed the tutorial!
 At this point we recommend reading up on the [Z Object](#z-object) and [Bundle Object](#bundle-object) to get a better idea of what is possible within the `perform` functions.
-You can also check out the other [example apps](#example-apps) to see how to incorporate different authentication schemes into your app and how to implement things like searches and writes.
+You can also check out the other [example apps](#example-apps) to see how to incorporate different authentication schemes into your app and how to implement things like searches and creates.

 ## Quickstart